JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- Trying to get light gun games to work with the mouse with limited success.
 For Hogans alley for example setting it to mouse does technically work but the movement of the mouse is totally off.
 Maybe it needs to be fullscreen?  well in OpenEMU it works perfectly with no configuration
 	- Tons of recurring problems with inputs that just dont happen with openemu.
 For whatever reason mac killed the bluetooth id of my ps4 controller so now its got two and neither are the same as before.  the game remap files that I had no longer work because they point to the old ps4 controller.  its really broken.
 	- While playing wonderboy in the samurai castle I was doing fine not great but fine.
 I switched to make some notes and when I switched back my attack button didnt work anymore :( i got quickly juggled and killed in the 3 seconds it took me to figure out what was going on.
 Keyboard stopped working to control the menus too.  had to abandon my run.
 That soured me prettty bad,  update: right after I wrote that I switched back adn everything worked again.  doesnt inspire confidence or Trust..  switched back again and it doestnt work.  update: now its worse.  now I cante ven press f1 to activate the menu and it deactivated on its own.  also I checked and there are no external devices around here being pressed.  also maybe it has to do with teh app its switching TO and from.
 That may be it.
 I had a quickview window up in finder.  closed it and it started working again.
 It might have to do with switching to this app.
 If I get back into the game and it auto switches out of the f1 menu or even out of the pause menu.  if it happens I can switch to finder adn then to retroarch and back 3 times and it seems to be fixed. how to know if its fixed?  if the cursor keys work in the f1 menu (also if the f1 menu doesnt work same problem).
+	- Dual Shock problem.
+Playing on hardcore.
+While I'm playing i hit pause and get a snack.. coming back my ds4 is off.
+Turn it on.  retroarch says its back but it no longer controls the game.
+Do i have to set all controls to keyboard only an duse an external mapper?
+Will that weven work?
 * OmegaRace 12/2/2020 I got the last high score but I think I could get even more with a bit of practice.
 I did it I got hte top all time score!  it does save high scores which i think is bad ass
 * Guildmaster: Gratuitous Subtitle
 	- Review: Wow this is a great fun fantasy strategy game with a distinct and super entertaining sense of humor.
 I just beat it and had fun from start to finish.
 If it had been strictly a strategy game it would still be great but the developer hired a brilliant youtube comedian to write the dialogue and it shines and makes every intermission between levels (where most of the dialogue is located) a pleasure.
 The progression is cool being based on a few statistics and the equipping of gear in your party and one of the coolest quality of life features is the awesome 'auto-equip' function which completely smooths over the process while still allowing for customization and allows the main focus to remain on the combat and the entertaining dialogue.
 The quirky hilarious dialogue is primarily presented in the form of conversations between the guildmaster and their guild between quests.
 After every quest you will see that some of your guild members have something to say and when you talk to them about the previous mission they have a hilarious conversation of some sort every time.
 The creativity of the humor and story doesn't wane as the game progresses the dialogue maintains solid high quality entertainment all the way through (even through the ending).
 I love how as I progress the guild is starting to fill out with people.
 I love seeing more and more people in my home base.
 Reminds me of suikoden which I loved.
 The developer is a cool and approachable person and he is active on twitch (where he streams twice a week), youtube (where he has been making videos for about 10yrs), and twitter as @jimplaysgames and on his own website at jimmakesgames.com.